Skip to main content

 8.3 Opt-Out.
 End Customers can opt out of SMS messages at any time by replying STOP to any message received through the Service.
 The system will immediately cease all SMS communication to that phone number.
 End Customers may re-subscribe by contacting the locksmith shop directly.

 8.4 Message Frequency and Content.
 For transactional sends, message frequency is limited to 1–3 messages per service visit.
-The Service enforces a rate limit of 10 SMS messages per user per hour.
-Message content is limited to job status updates, appointment information, invoice links, and (on KeyBolt + Phone) two-way conversation with End Customers initiated by the customer.
+The Service enforces two layered rate limits to prevent abuse: 10 SMS messages per user per rolling hour, and 50 SMS messages per organization per rolling hour.
+These limits apply to outbound SMS only; inbound replies from End Customers do not count toward the cap.
+Message content is limited to job status updates, appointment information, invoice links, and (on KeyBolt Pro) two-way conversation with End Customers initiated by the customer.
 No sensitive locksmith data (key codes, bitting, safe combinations) is ever included in SMS messages.

 8.5 Carrier Disclaimer.
 SMS messages are delivered via Telnyx.
 Message and data rates may apply depending on the End Customer’s mobile carrier and plan.
 Carriers are not liable for delayed or undelivered messages.
 Delivery success may vary by carrier and geography.

 8a.
-Voice Calls and Call Recording (KeyBolt + Phone)
+Voice Calls and Call Recording (KeyBolt Pro)

 8a.1 Scope.
-This section applies only to Subscribers on the KeyBolt + Phone tier and the End Customers who call or are called by those Subscribers’ shop phone numbers.
+This section applies only to Subscribers on the KeyBolt Pro tier and the End Customers who call or are called by those Subscribers’ shop phone numbers.
 Subscribers on the Basic tier do not place or receive calls through KeyBolt and this section does not apply to them.

 8a.2 Recording & Transcription.
-Every call placed to or made from a KeyBolt + Phone shop number is recorded and automatically transcribed.
-Recording starts immediately after the call connects.
-An audible disclosure (“This call will be recorded for quality and training”) plays at the start of each inbound call before any tech is rung; this disclosure is built into the platform and cannot be disabled.
+Every inbound call to a KeyBolt Pro shop number is recorded and automatically transcribed.
+Recording starts immediately after the call connects, and an audible disclosure (“This call will be recorded for quality and training”) plays at the start of each inbound call before any tech is rung; this disclosure is built into the platform and cannot be disabled.
+Outbound calls placed from the shop number are not recorded by the platform.
 Transcripts are generated by Telnyx in English and Spanish and stored on the call record alongside the recording URL.

 8a.3 Two-Party Consent.
-Several US states (including California, Florida, Pennsylvania, and others) require all parties to a call to consent to recording.
+Several US states (California, Florida, Pennsylvania, Illinois, Maryland, Massachusetts, Montana, Nevada, New Hampshire, and Washington) require all parties to a call to consent to recording.
 The platform-played disclosure is intended to satisfy the audible-notice requirement in those jurisdictions.
 Subscribers are responsible for confirming that their use of call recording complies with applicable law in every jurisdiction where their End Customers are located.

 8a.5 DTMF (Keypad) Input.
 Keypad presses during a call — including IVR menu selections (e.g., “press 1”) and internal transfer codes (e.g., **11) — are processed by Telnyx and KeyBolt to route the call.
-Keypad input is not stored beyond the call routing record.
+Individual keypad events are recorded only in the telephony webhook diagnostic log used for routing; that log is retained for thirty (30) days and then deleted (see 8a.6 below).
+Keypad input is not retained on the call record itself, is not transcribed, and is not used to train any model.

 8a.7 Access.
 Call recordings and transcripts are visible only to authenticated users belonging to the Subscriber’s organization, protected by the same row-level security policies as the rest of the customer record.
 KeyBolt employees cannot access call audio or transcripts.